 The untold story of the French charts, the long, and oh so, winding road.

-On November 4, 2017, the French charts will celebrate their 33rd birthday.
+Today, November 4th, 2017, the French charts are celebrating their 33rd birthday.
 It is indeed on that date in 1984, that the first ever French chart program, named “Top 50”, aired on the then newly-born Canal + TV channel to gain immediate interest and an ever-growing mainstream audience.
 And this date is still regarded today as the birth date of the French charts.
 However, a handful of die-hard chart fans, digging deeper into the past, unearthed a completely different story.

 One among them, Dominic Durand, author of the infodisc.fr database, brought to my knowledge several years ago that Snep, the French music trade body, had produced various charts in the period running from October 1968 to November 1977 and provided me with the paper copies of the magazines these charts were published in.
 Contacted several months ago, Snep spokesperson, Patricia Sarrant, commented that there were none of Snep’s 60s and 70s staff still active and that current staff were not aware of that period’s events, even more, alas, as all their archives had been lost in a fire incident that took place several years ago.